cordpackers/reUpdater/faq.md

 Rust is hard to reverse-engineer with, *I tried to do this before switching to the approach I am doing right now*.
 So this will not be 100% match the original bytecode.
 However, you would expect the functionalities will be intact.

+Besides I want to do improvements to `updater.node` anyways.

 ## Will this include Discord's code?

 **No.** Although this is not a competing replacement of Discord, it's better safe to make a completely new code than to include Discord's.
 Just look at Spacebar.